kleinschmidt/juliacon2018/notes.md

+This is going to be a little past, a little present, and a little future.
+We're still figuring out a properly "julian" way of doing this.

 # Why?

-What's the reason this exists?
 Lots of data comes in **tabular form**: heterogeneously typed, often categorical.

-motivating example:
+Need to get that into a form that's consumable by computational models.

+motivating example: lexdec? need something with multiple predictors?  or just make something up?  like reading times for nouns/verbs/adjectives etc.

 ## Regression modeling